johngoldin/can_i_get_a_clean_project/content/collection/Walking in Britain/american-walking-in-britain-part4/index.md

 You're on foot so if you start going in an incorrect direction it can take you a long time to fix your mistake.
 Better to notice quickly that you are off your intended route and do something about it sooner rather than later.
+So how do you know where you are and whether you are on track?

 ### Maps